afabris86/mean-crm/README.md

-# Sample CRM using mean stack
+# Sample CRM using MEAN stack